-### DHS/USCIS has announced important policy changes and processing updates regarding “Deferred Action” or “DACA” cases, per executive directive by President Trump ###
+### DHS/USCIS continues to make ongoing, important policy changes and processing updates regarding “Deferred Action” or “DACA” cases, per executive directives by President Trump and his administration ###

-— Will adjudicate—on an individual, case-by-case basis—properly filed pending DACA initial requests and associated applications for Employment Authorization Documents that have been accepted by the Department as of the date of this memorandum.
+- USCIS should be adjudicating, on an individual, case-by-case basis—properly filed pending DACA initial and renewal requests and associated applications for Employment Authorization Documents that have been accepted by the Department as properly filed.

-— Will continue to exercise its discretionary authority to terminate or deny deferred action at any time when immigration officials determine termination or denial of deferred action is appropriate.”
+- USCIS will continue to exercise its discretionary authority to terminate or deny deferred action at any time when immigration officials determine termination or denial of deferred action is appropriate.”

 “Deferred Action”, also referred to commonly as “DACA”, amounts to an excercise of favorable discretion by the authorities, which allows an individual to remain temporarily in the United States and apply for work authorization.
 It does not confer any kind of permanent residence, nor can it be seen as a form of amnesty.
 Under this new initiative, deferred action would be granted for two year increments and would be renewable.